lehnertu/LiberaDigit500-OPCUA/README.md

 This is proprietory software by Instrumentation Technologies and can not be included here.
 Any user of the server provided here needs to contact the manufacturer for these header files.
+The binary libraries can be copied from the instrument.

 ## Compile and link the server